Dividend Detective - If You Like dividends, you'll LOVE Dividend Detective

 Click here to see our picks (Premium subscription required)

-If you can't find a trust, it may have been acquired or converted to a regular corporation.
-Here's a list of trusts that have recently disappeared.
+If you can't find a Canadian Energy stock, it may have been acquired or changed its name.
+Here's a list of former trusts that have recently disappeared.

 • Acclaim Energy and StarPoint Energy merged to form Canetic Resources.